imCaoQuoc/Healthcare_stroke_prediction/README.md

 ---

 ### **INSTALLATION**
-I suggest you using Google Colab to run the healthcare_stroke_prediction.ipynb because it already has backages and libraries I use.
+I suggest you using Google Colab to run the healthcare_stroke_prediction.ipynb file because it already has backages and libraries I use.
+But if you want to run on your local machine, following the below instruction.
   - Install essential libraries and packages:

   ```